idrave/FOND-ASP/README.md

 python -m fcfond.main [EXPERIMENTS] -out OUTPUT
 ```

-Where <code>EXPERIMENTS</code> is one or more available experiments for the planner and <code>OUTPUT</code> is an output directory.
-Some possible values for this argument are:
+Where <code>EXPERIMENTS</code> is one or more available experiments for the planner.
+Some available experiments and sub-experiments (which can also be run independently)
 - qnp
+    - clear_qnp
+    - on_qnp
+    - gripper_qnp
+    - delivery_qnp
 - ltl
+    - list
+    - double-list
+    - tree
+    - graph
+    - minlist
+    - member-tree
+    - swamp
 - foot3x2
 - sequential
+    - sequentialXX, for XX from 02 to 10
 - nested
+    - nestedXX, for XX from 02 to 10

+TODO: display above info from command line option

 The output will include:
 - stdout.txt: file containing the standard output given by Clingo solver when run over the domains.
-This shows the resulting policy, among other types of information
+This shows the resulting policy, among other types of information.
 - metrics.csv: contains a summary of several performance metrics
 - Output .lp files with Clingo symbols corresponding to the input domains
 The planner can also be run over any input pddl files using: